okkevaneck/prospr/docs/source/quickstart.rst

 Visualizing conformations
 -------------------------
-Visualizing conformations can be key to understanding how the optimal conformation was found.
+Visualizing conformations can be key to understanding how the resulting conformation was found.
 It also helps illustrating your research.
 Prospr's Python package has a built-in visualization module so you do not have to write your own.
 Visualizing a conformation can easily be done via the *plot_protein()*